RensR/blog/content/posts/lower-tx-fees.md

 __*Cheaper transactions for everyone*__

-## Ever increasing transaction costs
+## Ever-increasing transaction costs

 Transaction fees on blockchains like Ethereum are once again [prohibitively high](https://etherscan.io/chart/gasprice).
 Gas prices routinely approach 200 gwei, making even the most basic transaction cost multiple dollars.
 Sadly we cannot change the gas price, but what if we could change the amount of gas we use?
 There is a simple method that anyone can use on any blockchain to reduce the gas cost of (smart contract) transactions, without relying on layer 2 scaling or waiting for EIP-1559-like proposals.

 Our method proposed is able to reduce transaction costs for most smart contract calls and, therefore, almost every token interaction.
 Why isn't anyone using this method?
-We have to give up some liberties on what amounts we work with, e.g. sending a fraction of a token more than we actually want to send.
-Savings are ikely in the range of 0.2% to 1.0% of the total transaction cost.
+We have to give up some liberties on what amounts we work with, e.g. sending a fraction of a token more than we want to send.
+Savings are likely in the range of 0.2% to 1.0% of the total transaction cost.

-The method is not limited to simple transctions, at the end of this post we will look into applying the same technique in other situations to safe gas, like contract deployments.
+The method is not limited to simple transactions, at the end of this post we will look into applying the same technique in other situations to safe gas, like contract deployments.

 ![Historical transaction fees on Ethereum](/images/eth-gas-prices.png)

 ## How gas works

-In my [previous post](/posts/learn-from-building-sdk/) I went over how the gas price of a transaction is calculated.
+In my [previous post](/posts/learn-from-building-sdk/), I went over how the gas price of a transaction is calculated.
 While the example was from VeChain, the same holds for Ethereum and most Ethereum based blockchains.
 In summary, transactions have an intrinsic cost and an execution cost.
 The intrinsic cost for Ethereum is 21.000 gas plus the cost of the data field.
-As can be seen in the [yellow paper](http://paper.gavwood.com/) (appendix H. Virtual Machine Specification), data field cost is increases by 4 for every zero byte and 68 for every non-zero byte.
+As can be seen in the [yellow paper](http://paper.gavwood.com/) (appendix H. Virtual Machine Specification), data field cost is increased by 4 for every zero byte and 68 for every non-zero byte.
 When we replace non-zero bytes with zero bytes, the transaction cost will decrease.
 How will we change the number of non-zero bytes while still maintaining a valid and sensible data field?

 ![Gas cost for adding bytes to the data field](/images/gas-price-per-byte.png)

-We will use the example of sending ERC-20 tokens to demonstrate the tecnique.
+We will use the example of sending ERC-20 tokens to demonstrate the technique.
 The ERC-20 standard for sending a token is called [transfer](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/#body), it has two mandatory arguments: an address and an amount.
 The amount and address values will have to be included in the data field of the transaction and, therefore, increase the total gas cost.

 ```
 Function: transfer(address _to, uint256 _amount)